Leibniz-HBI/smo-wiki/docs/General-News-Scrapers.md

 [**3.
 Newspaper3k**](https://github.com/codelucas/newspaper)

 > Inspired by requests for its simplicity and powered by lxml for its speed.
-Its worksd as a Python Library.
+It worked as a Python Library.

 **Features:**